MahdiFarnaghi/intelli_geo/docs/tutorials.md

 **No.:** 6

-**Prompt:** Create a script to calculate the number of data points for each bat in the layer in the workspace "bats_data."
+**Prompt:** Create a script to calculate the number of data points for each bat in the layer "bats_data," which is already loaded in the workspace.

 **Expected output:** Script to calculate the number of points for each bat.